 Master the center of your paddleboard

 Determining the center of your paddleboard is important as that’s where you will find your balance when doing different poses.
-If you are doing standing poses such as Warrior I and II, ensure your feet are firmly planted on the board.
+If you are doing paddleboard yoga standing poses such as Warrior I and II, ensure your feet are firmly planted on the board.
 In case you feel it wobbling, start with a narrower posture and widen as you get accustomed and comfortable.
 You can tell the midpoint of your surfboard by looking at the handle you use to carry the board to and from water.

 Start with Low Poses before Trying Standup Poses

-Take your Time to Learn
+Take Your Time to Learn

 Learning yoga in a vinyasa class is different from SUP yoga.
 In the former, you might find yourself learning every pose with ease.
 Using the same speed in SUP yoga might send you on an unplanned swimming session with the fish.
 To avoid such a situation, ensure you make every transition with a lot of care and mindfulness.
 With time, you will master SUP yoga and be more comfortable on the board to changeover your poses at your desired speed.

-Connect with your Surrounding
+Connect with your Surroundings

 When practicing paddleboard yoga, remember to bring along your safety gear.
-Also, ensure you have fun to the maximum when paddle boarding.
+Also, ensure you have fun to the maximum when paddleboarding.
 In case you fall off the board, don’t give up but instead laugh it off and climb back on the board and try again.